GaraninR/Boostise/README.md

 # Boostise

-Boostise is a test project for development test automation scripts on C# and .NET
+Boostise is a test project for developing test automation scripts on C# and .NET

 ## Requirements